Judge: Accusers at Epstein associate trial to use pseudonyms

-NEW YORK (AP) — Accusers in the upcoming trial of British socialite Ghislaine Maxwell charged with helping Jeffrey Epstein sexually abuse teenage girls can testify using pseudonyms or first names to protect their privacy, a judge ruled Monday.
+NEW YORK (AP) — Accusers in the upcoming trial of British socialite Ghislaine Maxwell on charges she recruited teenage girls for Jeffrey Epstein to sexually abuse can testify using pseudonyms or first names to protect their privacy, a judge ruled Monday.

 The ruling by U.S. District Judge Alison J. Nathan came after Maxwell was brought into a Manhattan courtroom in shackles for a final pretrial hearing.
 Nathan made a series of evidentiary rulings to define how the highly anticipated trial starting later this month will unfold.

-At the end of a nearly four-hour proceeding, a prosecutor said no plea talks had occurred.
+At the end of a nearly four-hour proceeding, a prosecutor said no plea talks had occurred prior to trial.
 Defense lawyer Bobbi Sternheim said there was no reason for them because her client “has committed no crime.”

 Maxwell echoed her lawyer’s words, saying aloud: “I have not committed a crime.”

-Saying she will renew a bail application that has been rejected multiple times, Sternheim complained that her client was being treated so harshly that Maxwell, shackled at the ankles and waist with her hands handcuffed in front of her, had to get on her hands and knees to climb into the van that brought her to the courthouse.
+Saying she will renew a bail application that has been rejected multiple times, Sternheim complained that the 59-year-old Maxwell was being treated so harshly that she had to get on her hands and knees to climb into the van that brought her to the courthouse because she was shackled at the ankles and waist with her hands handcuffed in front of her.

 Then, she was dropped off around 5:30 a.m., more than five hours before the start of the hearing and put alone in a cold holding cell, the lawyer said.
 When Maxwell fell asleep, she was “poked to be woken up,” Sternheim told the judge.

-Sternheim has repeatedly complained that Maxwell is awakened by guards at a federal lockup in Brooklyn who shine a light into her cell every 15 minutes to check on her.
+Sternheim has repeatedly complained that Maxwell is awakened when she sleeps by guards at a federal lockup in Brooklyn who shine a light into her cell every 15 minutes to check on her.

 Nathan said she was allowing pseudonyms for several witnesses who are expected to provide “explicit” and “highly sensitive” testimony at the trial.
 Steps to withhold witnesses’ identities in open court are needed “to protect alleged victims from potential harassment from the media and others,” the judge said.

-She noted similar precautions were taken for the accusers at the trail of Keith Raniere, a self-help guru convicted in 2019 of sexually exploiting followers at his NXIVM compound in upstate New York.
+She noted similar precautions were taken for the accusers at the trial of Keith Raniere, a self-help guru convicted in 2019 of sexually exploiting followers at his NXIVM compound in upstate New York.
 And she said the anonymity will encourage other victims to come forward.

 Nathan also rejected a defense bid to bar the government from referring to the accusers as “victims” or “minor victims,” calling it “unnecessary and impractical.”
 And she also set limits on defense efforts to portray the Maxwell investigation as hasty and politically motivated, saying exploring such accusations would only confuse the jury.